-Central and North West London NHS Foundation Trust and West London NHS Trust are working together to provide personalised wellbeing and psychological support to all NHS staff in North West London, the London Ambulance service, and those providing care to others in the community, including staff in care and residential homes.
+Central and North West London NHS Foundation Trust (CNWL) and West London NHS Trust are working together to provide personalised wellbeing and psychological support to all NHS staff in North West London, the London Ambulance service, and those providing care to others in the community, including staff in care and residential homes.

 Your organisation may have support in place but we can provide a choice over where your treatment is provided so you do not have to be seen in the Trust you work in or in your local borough.

 We accept referrals from anyone (including healthcare professionals).
 All support is free and confidential using NICE recommended treatments.
 You will be seen by someone in the Talking Therapies service at CNWL or West London NHS Trust.
 The treatment is delivered by trained professionals with a wealth of experience working with common mental health problems.
 This service is for residents of the United Kingdom only.
 If you are outside of the UK you can still access our self help materials

 All appointments are held over the telephone or using video consultation.